afayek1/code-samples/README.md

 # Code Samples
-This is my online portfolio!
-Each folder in this repository is a project I've worked on in the past.
-If you have any questions, please feel free to contact me :)
+This repo contains code I've worked on since I started programming.
+Some projects were done under time constrains and some just for practice.
+Please feel free ask questions or offer constructive criticism!